 When my son was 18 months old, a friend brought her nine-month-old baby to our house.
 I had so much fun with the baby – there was this constant interaction between us.
 I realised this was completely absent from my own little boy.

 – Anna, mother of Lachlan, aged four

-Early signs of autism spectrum disorder
+About early signs of autism spectrum disorder

-Social communication red flags
+Social communication: red flags for autism spectrum disorder

 - doesn’t consistently respond to her name